sureshg/ExoQuery/README.md

 )
 ```

-You can essentially think of `paramCustom` as way to way to bring custom-serialized entities into a capture block.
+You can essentially think of `paramCustom` as way to bring custom-serialized entities into a capture block.
 The way they are set up
 on the data-class coming out of the Query can be a [property-based](https://github.com/Kotlin/kotlinx.serialization/blob/master/docs/serializers.md#specifying-a-serializer-on-a-property) serializer,
 a [particular-type](https://github.com/Kotlin/kotlinx.serialization/blob/master/docs/serializers.md#specifying-a-serializer-for-a-particular-type) serializer,
 a [file-specified](https://github.com/Kotlin/kotlinx.serialization/blob/master/docs/serializers.md#specifying-a-serializer-for-a-particular-type) serializer,